Homosexuality in medieval Europe: Literature and poetry

 One of the earliest documented mentions of medieval sodomy comes from the 10th century.
 From poet German Roswitha of Gandersheim/Hrotsvitha there exist the Passio S. Pelagic, in which homosexuality as sodomy is dictated a practice of foreign lands, Arabic to be precise.
 Within its content, championed was the Christian protagonist, Pelagius, for sticking to his faith against pursuits of the caliph of Cordoba, Abderrahmann, denying his embrace and becoming a martyr.
 Other literature of this time exist as well, such as De Lantfrido et Cobbone, a Latin work corroborating the idea of homosexuality/sodomy as a pagan and pre-Christian ideals and also one of the first depictions of bisexuality within literature.

 Placed within the poetry of the 11th and 12th century of the medieval world laid a contradiction to the damnation of homoeroticism of the church.
 As Latin was pushed into practice in the French realm, the poetry produced in this time had elements of homosexuality and Christianity.
 Most notable of this genre are the works of three bishops, Marbodius of Rennes, Baudri of Bourgueil and Hildebert of Lavardin.
 These are notable works due to the position of the three men as they were men of the church, bishops to be specific.
 Marbod's work as it has been studied has been found to have the most homoerotic and explicit themes, though he has been found on record denying such accusation citing his writing as more metaphorical.

 The depiction of homosexuality in art saw a rise in the Late Middle Ages, beginning with the Renaissance of the twelfth century, when Latin and Greek influences were revitalized in Europe.
 Influenced by Roman depictions of homoerotic love, these "neo-Latin" poets portrayed male love in a positive light, while avoiding explicitly mentioning homosexuality, which was still a taboo topic.
 An example is the poet Marbodius of Rennes, who wrote of male beauty and desire:

 A handsome face demands a good mind and a yielding one... this flesh is so smooth, so milky, so unblemished, so good, so slippery, so handsome, so tender.
 Yet the time will come... when this flesh, dear boyish flesh, will be worthless... be not slow to yield to an eager lover.

+Poetry about homosexual acts in medieval Europe has lately received quite a bit of scholarly attention, although the difference in language and euphemisms between medieval and modern times often complicates interpretations.

-Poetry about homosexual acts in medieval Europe was not very widespread.
-One piece of writing that did describe homosexual acts was "Le Livre des Manières".
+One example of a piece of writing that did describe homosexual acts in critical terms was "Le Livre des Manières".
 Written by Étienne de Fougères between 1173 and 1178, his poems contrast the "beauty" of heterosexual sex to the "vile", unnatural homosexual sex.
 Seven of the stanzas focus specifically on lesbian sex acts: